imagej/imagej.github.io/pages/SciJava.md

 description: test description
 ---

-{% include project content='SciJava' %} SciJava is a collaboration of projects providing software for scientific computing—an effort to cooperate and reuse code when feasible.
+{% include project content='SciJava' %}SciJava is a collaboration of projects providing software for scientific computing—an effort to cooperate and reuse code when feasible.